Multi-scale, Multi-paradigm Modeling and Simulation

 Collaborative research

-bulletSeveral areas of interdisciplinary collaborative research are being pursued in relation to the application of our multiscale, multiparadigm methodsand simulation tools for theory and applications development, including: Fuel-cells, Advanced Nuclear Energy Systems, Energetic Materials, Petascale Modeling and Simulation of Non-Equilibrium Phenomena, Polymer Nanocomposites, and Fire-Fighting Aqueous Film Forming Foams.
+bulletSeveral areas of interdisciplinary collaborative research are being pursued in relation to the application of our multiscale, multiparadigm methodsand simulation tools for theory and applications development, including: Fuel-cells, Advanced Nuclear Energy Systems, Plasma Dynamics, Energetic Materials, Petascale Modeling and Simulation of Non-Equilibrium Phenomena, Polymer Nanocomposites, and Fire-Fighting Aqueous Film Forming Foams.

 Home | Research | Members | Archive | Opportunities | Related links | Search | Contact Information